GRAAL-Research/deepparse-address-data/README.md

 ## Download the Data
 Our dataset is hosted on the address below in a `zip` format.
-You can manually download it by clicking [here](https://graal.ift.ulaval.ca/public/deepparse/dataset/) it or you can use `wget`.
+You can manually download it by clicking [here](https://graal.ift.ulaval.ca/public/deepparse/dataset/) or you can use `wget` as follow:

 ```bash
 wget https://graal.ift.ulaval.ca/public/deepparse/dataset/data.zip